FGRibreau/dot-clipboard/README.md

 # What is it?

-*dot-clipboard* - a daemon that runs scripts from `~/.dot-clipboard` each time the clipboard content change.
+*dot-clipboard* monitor your clipboard and runs user-defined scripts based on the clipboard content.

-### Sorry... what?
+### I am not a child, what is it?

-*dot-clipboard* monitor your clipboard and runs user-defined scripts depending on the clipboard content.
+*dot-clipboard* is a nodejs daemon that runs javascript scripts located in `~/.dot-clipboard` each time the clipboard content change.

 ### Ok... but why?